"Undertake this journey for the remission of your sins,

 Bishop Adhemar of Puy restored John as the Greek Patriarch of Antioch, in keeping with the goal of Urban and Alexius to restore unity between the Roman and Byzantine Churches.
 However, Adhemar died from an illness on August 1, 1098 and his leadership was sorely missed.
 When the Fatimids of Egypt heard of the collapse of the Turks, the vizier al-Afdal captured Jerusalem on August 26, 1098.
 Bohemond remained in Antioch, having achieved his goal of taking Antioch for himself, but this produced delay of the pilgrimage to Jerusalem and proved devastating to Roman and Byzantine relations.
 The second Crusader state, the Principality of Antioch, was established on November 5, 1098.

 Raymond of Toulouse was left the leader of the Crusaders and finally set out for Jerusalem January 13, 1099.
 Raymond walked barefoot, appropriate for a leader of a pilgrimage.
 He traveled safely on the coast to Tripoli, Lebanon, where the Emir of Tripoli purchased immunity and gave them supplies.
-While there, he discovered the Maronites, an Eastern Catholic community in the mountains of Lebanon that had resisted Turkish rule, and who confirmed loyalty to the Pope in 1181.
+While there, he discovered the Maronites, an Eastern Catholic community in the mountains of Lebanon that had resisted Turkish rule, and which confirmed loyalty to the Pope in 1181.
 Raymond and the Crusaders passed through Beirut, Sidon and Tyre, Lebanon without difficulty.
-They sent off Tancred and Baldwin of LeBourg who liberated Bethlehem on June 5, 1099, to the joy of the entirely Christian population.
+Robert of Flanders and Gaston of Béarn freed Lydda, the home of St. George, and Ramleh in Palestine, and Tancred and Baldwin of LeBourg liberated Bethlehem on June 5, 1099, to the joy of the entirely Christian population.
 35

 The Crusaders, known to the Muslims as the Franj or Franks, reached Jerusalem on Tuesday, June 7, 1099, and began their siege.
 Before their arrival, the Fatimid governor evacuated the Christians from the city, but allowed the Jews to stay.
 Raymond of Toulouse set up post on Mount Zion.
 Robert of Normandy took up station on the northern wall opposite the Gate of Flowers (Herod's Gate), with Robert of Flanders on his right at the Damascus Gate.
 Godfrey of Bouillon, Duke of Lorraine, was joined by his brother, Eustace of Boulogne, and Tancred, and together they covered the northwest to the Jaffa Gate.
 Morale sank, as an initial attack by the Crusaders failed, and water became scarce.
 A Genoese fleet arrived with materials to help them scale the walls of the heavily fortified city.
 But then the priest Peter Desiderius had a vision of the deceased Bishop Adhemar, who urged the Crusaders to fast and then walk barefoot around the city to atone for their sins.
 36